Strategy as Enabling Constraints

 • Are we giving people a direction to move towards or a plan on how to get somewhere?

-To reiterate, goal is not to try and contrast good with bad, but describe a tension where we want to find the right balance.
+To reiterate, the goal is not to try and contrast good with bad, but to describe a tension where we want to find the right balance.
 If we feel that there is too much freedom, and as a result a lack of clear alignment, then we can consider how we could tighten the constraints so that they are more governing.
 If we feel that there is not enough freedom and as a result a lack of empowerment or creativity, then we can consider how we loosen the constraints to make them more enabling.

-To wrap up and summarise, I would say that thinking about strategy in terms of constraints, and specifically enabling constraints, helps with understanding what a good strategy is and how it can help by providing enough of a boundary to create alignment, but also enough space to allow people to be creative and innovative in the action that they take.
+To wrap up and summarise, I would say that thinking about strategy in terms of constraints and specifically enabling constraints, helps with understanding what a good strategy is and how it can help by providing enough of a boundary to create alignment, but also enough space to allow people to be creative and innovative in the action that they take.

 1 Comment